In Florida, FEMA deadline looms for Puerto Ricans with no affordable housing options

-The little boy has cerebral palsy and needs help for all basic functions.
-Baez, who has custody of her grandson, had no power and intermittent running water.
-She was facing 6-hour lines for ice and other supplies.
+The boy has cerebral palsy and needs help for all basic functions.
+Baez, who has custody of him, had no power and intermittent running water.
+She was facing six-hour lines for ice and other supplies.
 The island's medical system was barely functioning.

 “We wish to have an apartment or a house that we can afford to pay," Baez told NBC News.
 “We feel marginalized.
 We feel discriminated.
 All of the Puerto Ricans living here, what we’re wishing for at the moment is to have a home.”